VladaTest/PushFakerDocker/README.md

     --provider dump
 ```

-You can also user optional paramethers to fine tune settings:
+You can also user optional paramethers to fine-tune settings:

 ```
 optional parameters: